avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ## Proof of Concept

-I began working on a proof of concept version using the hill climbing algorithm.
+I began working on a proof of concept using the hill climbing algorithm.
 The idea was very simple.

-1. Initialize best-score = infinity and an empty matrix as best-result
+1. best-score := infinity and an empty matrix as best-result
 2. Start with a random matrix of 1s and 0s representing live and dead cells in Life.
 3. Invert a single cell at a random location (modify).
 4. Create a copy of this matrix.